csstudent26/smallMaven/README.md

 While Maven is associated very much with Java (and I am using Java in this particular Program), it should be noted that Maven can also be used with other Programming Languages.

 ##  What is a Snapshot File?
+The "Snapshot File" is a JAR file.
+Now it must be remembered a JAR file is not simple a ".jar file".
+Instead it is a collection of different types of files.
+A JAR file is essentially a zip-compressed archive, and like other zip archives, it can include multiple files and directories.
 The "Snapshot File" is a collection of files that make up the entire `smallMaven` project in its current interim state.
 It includes compiled Java bytecode, resource files, and other project-related files.
 In other words, a "Snapshot File" makes sharing a Project very much easier.